 Preferred Alternative 3.
-Establish the minimum stock size threshold equal to 75% of the spawning stock biomass at a fishing mortality rate of 40%.
+Establish the minimum stock size threshold equal to 75% of the spawning stock biomass at a fishing mortality rate of 40% of spawning potential ratio.

 Sub Action 2d.
 Establish the optimum yield for the Scamp and Yellowmouth Grouper complex.